 Setting wellness goals for 2020 can be as easy as remembering the SMART acronym.
 SMART goals contain 5 components.
 They’re:

 - Realistic (and relevant)

 Making changes to your health and wellness routines can support a healthy lifestyle for the long term.
 As you think about setting wellness goals for 2020, focus on the specific goals you’d like to achieve and the outcomes you hope to gain.
 When you use SMART goal setting, your goals will be specific, detailed, and clear.
 You also reduce or remove any stress or doubt as to how you will achieve your goals.

 We’ve identified six categories of wellness goals.
 Use our ideas for wellness goals to help you set SMART wellness goals for 2020 and create a clear plan to help you accomplish your goals this year and beyond.

 Once you’ve identified your main goal, you will need to break this goal into smaller, step-by-step milestones.
-Here are some examples of what this might look like.

 Setting Wellness Goals to Manage Weight

 If you have an overall goal to achieve or maintain a healthy weight, you’ll want to create goals around this.
 Here are some sample goals to help you manage your weight.

 - Prep healthy lunches for the week every Sunday.